AishatuMM/Bioinformatics-Training/README.md

 We are a group of five passionate learners of bioinformatics at MoGID from April 2022 NAMES OF MEMBERS

-Contributors are; Aishatu MM, Abduljalil II, Fatima IH, Mustapha IM and Jude E
+Contributors are; Aishatu MM, Abduljalil II, Fatima IH, Mustapha IM and Jude AN

 PROGRAMMING LANGUAGES
 Languages; Python, C++, R, ....